-This cake stays beautifully moist, so nobody will even know it is gluten free!
-I also love that Ginger has added health benefits, such as aiding digestion and working as a natural anti-inflammatory.
+This ginger cake stays beautifully moist, so nobody will know it is gluten free.

 125g of light brown sugar